Assistant Professor

 By email

-dmallinson [at] wisc [dot] edu
+david_mallinson [at] rush [dot] edu

 By snails

-By bird?
+By (a deceased) bird?

 Google Scholar